ozdemre/RoboND---FollowMe/README.md

 **FCN3:**
-Thirdly, I increased Number of Epochs to 100 to see whether or nor model is overfitting and what it's effect on accuracy results.
+Thirdly, I increased Number of Epochs to 100 to see whether or not model is overfitting and what it's effect on accuracy results.
 Training took roughly 2 hours and overall accuracy was %40.7 which is higher than requirement :)
 Here is the training curve for FCN3.
 As it can be seen model starts to overfit around 60 epochs for 0.01 learning rate, which is something we don't want.